byteom/hinglish-AI-translator/README.md

 - Right-click on any selected text
 - Choose between translation or explanation
 - View instant results in a sleek popup window
-- No page to reload the page
+- No need to reload the page

 ## 🛠️ Technical Implementation